 We realize that royalties can be a confusing and complicated subject, so we hope these FAQs will help to answer most of your questions.
-If you have any further questions or need more clarification, please get in touch at email@example.com and we'll be happy to walk you through the process or investigate any concerns you may have.
+If you have any further questions or need more clarification, please get in touch via the details at the bottom of this page and we'll be happy to walk you through the process or investigate any concerns you may have.

 Q. How do I know if I am due any royalties on my book?
 At what rate am I paid royalties?